5. Your Google Shopping Feed in Shopify

 - Don’t use an image with watermarks or promotional text.

 in stock.
 Your product’s availability.
-Contains one of three values:
+Contains one of four values:

 Do’s and Don’ts